An account used to collect data on your Oracle Database must be granted the following privileges:

 GRANT SELECT ON dba_audit_policies TO <account_name>;

 In addition to the privileges above, grant the

 GRANT SELECT ON audit_unified_enabled_policies TO <account_name>;

-NOTE: If you are going to configure Fine Grained Auditing, grant privileges, depending on your Oracle Database version, and make sure that you use Oracle Database Enterprise Edition.
+NOTE: If you are going to configure Fine Grained Auditing, grant privileges depending on your Oracle Database version and make sure that you are using Oracle Database Enterprise Edition.